bwvanlith/Dual-Hand-Gesture-Control/README.md

 # Dual Hand Gesture Control

-What is it?
+What is it ?

-- This is a very modest personal project that allows gesture controls within windows, based on opencv.
+    A very modest personaly project that allows dual gesture control within windows, based on opencv.
-- Features will include several control options, like browser controls (forward and windows controls.
+    Features will include several control templates, like browser controls and typycal windows controls.